Bromgard/rcblack/Gisla_saga/Gisla_33.md

 <a name="myfootnote5" id="f5">5</a>:
  __Str.
 30__.
 Prose word order: Hugþak geyme-G&#x1EB;ndol gunn&#x1EB;ldo falda mér dreyrugre húfo of rakskorenn reikar rúf, være hendr á henne þvegnar í hj&#x1EB;rregne; svá vakþe Sága saums mik ór mínom draum.

-"I dreamed the Valkyrie put a bloody hood on my newly cut hair, that her hands were bloodstained; this way the woman awakened me from my sleep."
+"I dreamed the Valkyrie put a bloody hood on my newly cut hair, that her hands were bloodstained; the woman awakened me from my sleep this way."

   * _Geyme-G&#x1EB;ndol gunn&#x1EB;ldo, gunnalda_ "the wave of the battle," the bloodstream, "the G&#x1EB;ndol, keeping the blood," the woman douses with the blood of the dream.
   * _reikar rúfr_, "the rye of the head," the hair, _reik_, actually "the crown," the hair is compared with long stalks of grain.